dekuNukem/duckyPad/getting_started.md

 ### Step 1: Preparing Profiles

-Profile contains a group of scripts corresponding to the keys on the duckyPad.
+A *Profile* contains a group of scripts corresponding to the keys on the duckyPad.
 Usually you would want to set up one profile per program you want to control.

 Profiles are created as folders at the **root level** of the SD card.
 They have naming conventions like `profile#_name`, where `#` is the profile number, and `name` being the name of the profile.